Shamiul-693/Email-Automation-Using-N8N/README.md

 Data Point	n8n Expression	Details
 <img width="686" height="182" alt="image" src="https://github.com/user-attachments/assets/cedf85ea-c040-42bf-b5d8-06a895a10bf2" />

+---
+33 🚀 Installation and Setup
+Follow these steps to get the email automation workflow up and running in your n8n instance:
 Import Workflow: Import the n8n workflow file (JSON) into your n8n instance.

 1. Add Credentials: Update the Google Sheets and Gmail nodes with your respective OAuth credentials.

-2. Configure Sheet Nodes:

-3. Verify the Google Sheets Read nodes are correctly configured to pull data from Sheet 1 (Leads) and Sheet 2 (Templates).
+2. Verify the Google Sheets Read nodes are correctly configured to pull data from Sheet 1 (Leads) and Sheet 2 (Templates).

-4. Verify the Google Sheets Write node is set up to log the status and timestamp to the appropriate columns in your leads sheet.
+3. Verify the Google Sheets Write node is set up to log the status and timestamp to the appropriate columns in your leads sheet.

-5. Activate: Save and activate the workflow to begin sending.
+4. Activate: Save and activate the workflow to begin sending.

 ---